Continuation from Nicola’s Journey Back to Italy – Halong Bay, Vietnam

 The next morning, we were strolling along the west lake, when we stumbled upon Den Quan Thanh Temple.
 It is a small ancient temple with very picturesque old style Viet gate.
 In the courtyard, there were several people practicing martial arts.

 Outside the temple, we took motorbike taxis to bring us to our next destination, Ho Chi Minh Mausoleum in Ba Dinh District.
 There was a super long queue to pay homage to the Communist leader of Vietnam, Ho Chi Minh.
 Although Singaporeans are known for being ‘kiasu’, like to queueing up for everything ahead of time, I am not one of them.
 Queueing up drives me crazy.
-After taken a few photography shots of the vicinity, we went to the Temple of Literature.
+After taking a few photography shots of the vicinity, we went to the Temple of Literature.

 The Temple of Literature was the site of the first university and the shrine to Confucius.
 The buildings of traditional Vietnamese architecture are well preserved.
-During our visit, there were a few group of students attended prayer for their graduation ceremony.
+During our visit, there were a few group of students attended the prayer for their graduation ceremony.

 Hao Lo Prison (Maison Centrale) was the last stop for the motorbike taxis.
 I was not keen to visit prison but Nicky thought it would be interesting.
 Having been to Alcatraz island in San Francisco, USA, and learning about the prisoner’s traumatic experiences, prison visits are never on my travel list.